gradle/gradle/design-docs/managed-component-model.md

 - When a physical thing is used as input, the tasks that build its inputs, if any, should be determined and attached as dependencies of those tasks that take the physical thing as input.

-# Feature 8: Plugin author uses managed types to define intermediate outputs
+# Feature: Plugin author uses managed types to define intermediate outputs

 This feature allows a plugin author to declare intermediate outputs for custom binaries, using custom types to represent these outputs.